Joe Allen has always been something of a contradiction.

 And a burger.

-NOTE: Joe Allen is soft open right now, with an official relaunch planned for October 15th.
+NOTE: Joe Allen is open daily.
 You can find out more, and make a booking at their website right HERE.

 Joe Allen | 2 Burleigh St, WC2E 7PX